zenflip/tradecraft/docs/think-in-swings.md

 - If price dips again, use the other 50%.
 - This way you average into weakness, not strength.
 - Use spot only, not leverage.
-Or spot with margin max 2X.
+Or spot with low leverage (max 2X).

 ### 3. Ride the momentum up